 Stays at Marriott Hotels can cost as little as 7,500 per night.
-That means you can earn 13 free nights at a Category 1 hotel with the signup bonus plus the 15 elite night credits.
 Points collected per dollar spent is lower than the IHG Premier card, though, so rewards won’t stack up as fast unless you aren’t using either card for hotel stays very often.

 The IHG Premier vs. Marriott Bonvoy Free Night Award Breakdown

 Obviously choosing which card is right for you will depend greatly on which hotel rewards program you participate in regularly.
 A Marriott Bonvoy Boundless™ Credit Card will do little good if you tend to remain loyal to IHG hotels.
 Likewise, the IHG® Rewards Club Premier Credit Card will have limited value after the bonus if you regularly stay at Marriott properties.